atick-faisal/label-studio/docs/source/guide/saas.md

 ## Usage Limits

-Label Studio imposes rate limits on a per-Access Token basis.
+Annotation Hub imposes rate limits on a per-Access Token basis.
 If a request exceeds the rate limit, a response with a 429 status code is returned.
 Clients are advised to pause and retry after a short delay in such instances.

 | Path                     | Rate limit                                             |
 |--------------------------|--------------------------------------------------------|